Shuhaib73/IRS_System_bot/README.md

-## Intelligent Information Retrieval System: Powered by Langchain 🤖
+## Retrieval-Augmented Generation (RAG) System: Powered by Langchain 🤖

-"Welcome to IRS (Information Retrieval System): AI-Powered Platform for Dynamic Information Retrieval and Query Response 🧑‍💻"
+"Welcome to RAG & IRS (Information Retrieval System): AI-Powered Platform for Dynamic Information Retrieval and Query Response 🧑‍💻"

 ### *** Note: To access the Web Application Kindly visit my portfolio website or you can contact me through LinkedIn/Mail.***